vlachenal/sql-request-builder/README.md

 Every valid value will be added as prepared statement value to avoid SQL injections.

-I will not recommended to use this library for static SQL request.
+I will not recommend to use this library for static SQL request.
 It will induce overhead compared to static SQL query string.

 ## Requirements
 sql-request-builder is a standalone library.
 The only requirement is Java 1.8+.